 Fellow Since 2009

-This profile was prepared when Asad Danish was elected to the Ashoka Fellowship in 2009.
+This description of Asad Danish's work was prepared when Asad Danish was elected to the Ashoka Fellowship in 2009.

 Asad Danish is promoting peace-building and development in Afghanistan by enhancing education and establishing libraries in rural and urban schools.